Stage 2 breast cancer means that the cancer is either in the breast or in the nearby lymph nodes or both. It is an early stage breast cancer.

 - T2 N0 M0

 The usual treatment is surgery to remove the cancer.
-Your doctor will also check the lymph nodes close to the breast to see if they contain cancer cells.
-You either have a test called a sentinel lymph node biopsy (SLNB) or surgery to remove some of the lymph nodes under the arm.
+Before your surgery you have an ultrasound scan to check the lymph nodes in the armpit (axilla) close to the breast.
+This is to see if they contain cancer cells.
+If breast cancer spreads, it usually first spreads to the lymph nodes close to the breast.

-Your surgeon might remove just the cancerous area with a border of normal breast tissue.
-This is called a wide local excision or lumpectomy.
-After this you usually have several weeks of radiotherapy to the rest of the breast.
+Your surgeon might remove the cancerous area with a border of normal breast tissue.
+This is called breast conserving surgery or a wide local excision.
+After this you usually have radiotherapy to the rest of the breast.

 Or you might have the whole breast removed.
 This is called a mastectomy.
 You can choose to have a new breast made (breast reconstruction).
-You don't usually need radiotherapy to the breast after this kind of surgery.
-But you might have radiotherapy to the lymph nodes under your arm if they contain cancer cells.
-Or you might have surgery to remove the lymph nodes.
+You might have radiotherapy to the chest wall after having a mastectomy.
+You might have treatment with radiotherapy to the lymph nodes under your arm or further surgery to remove the nodes if they contain cancer cells.

 You usually have other treatments too.

 You might have chemotherapy or hormone therapy before surgery.
-These treatments can shrink a cancer down and make it possible to have a lumpectomy instead of mastectomy for some women.
+These treatments can sometimes shrink a cancer down and make it possible to have breast conserving surgery instead of a mastectomy.